 That’s easier said than done, of course.
 And one of the biggest problems for enterprises is to find an application development and deployment framework that is ideal for both IT and business users, or citizen developers.

 That’s exactly how we've designed Alpha Anywhere, our low-code platform that allows IT developers to rapidly build any kind of mobile and web business app.
 It includes a unique no-code capability that lets business users, who cannot code, build enterprise-grade offline mobile data capture and dispatch apps optimized for smartphones.
 The complete solution represents a unique unified, low-code and no-code mobile application development and deployment platform that enables business workers to work in parallel with IT professionals (in particular, Enterprise Architects charged with innovation).
 In fact, Gartner recently recognized Alpha Anywhere as an alternative to the Microsoft PowerApps tool for business users.
+Understand the intricacies of PowerApps pricing.

 - TransForm is a no-code capability within Alpha Anywhere that enables line of business people to take advantage of their domain knowledge and create & deploy impressive offline rich-media, multi-table smartphone data capture/dispatch apps themselves.
 It also includes a full API for integration replying JSON and REST.